yoyoismee/SCquest/index.md

 ### how to play
-- go to each NPC (not-player contract)
+- go to each NPC (non-player contract)
 - do whatever you can to get cool NFTs.
 - set your own rules. play it anyway you like.
   - Veni, vidi, vici : only look at NPCs code.